avalidurl/Istanbul-Calling/Food/Where to Go Vegan in Istanbul.md

 ### Final Notes

 Many local coffee shops and most of the time international ones, too, offer vegan, gluten-free snacks.
 My favorite ones are [Espresso Lab](https://en.espressolab.com/), [Juan Valdez](https://www.juanvaldezcoffee.com.tr/), and [People of Coffee](https://www.peopleofcoffee.com.tr/).
 Some Starbucks branches are, too, good, and have some of the best baristas.
-Café Nerro would be other option.
+Café Nerro would be another option.
 You can asses the shoppe you set a foot in yourselves, too, and offer amendments to do list by sending a request via git.